What is Great Plains MakerSpace?

 What does Great Plains MakerSpace provide?

-- Both large and small spaces for projects.
+- Both large and small spaces for personal projects.

-- Opportunity to learn about different areas as well as proper use of the tools in that area.
+- Opportunities to learn about different disciplines and to be trained in the proper use of the tools in those disciplines.

 - A vibrant community in which to learn, teach, make, and collaborate.